Giving Compass’ Take:

 • In this story from The Conversation, author David Campbell evaluates the negative side of using a business mindset in philanthropy.
 While businessmen and women making enormous charitable donations is undeniably positive in many ways, they may be limiting their positive impact if they are unwilling to affect changes that would jeopardize their hyper-wealthy status.

 • Campbell highlights the negatives of using a business-like approach to philanthropy, but there are also positives of employing a results-focused mindset.
-How can donors effectively use their business knowledge while reconciling the sometimes opposite approaches one must take in business and philanthropy?
+How can donors effectively use their business knowledge to make decisions regarding charitable giving?

 • To learn about impact investing and how it can change the way we think about philanthropy, click here.